 Polegate School is a fairly modern building which is all on one level with wide doors enabling access by wheelchair users.
 We have a medical room with full disabled capacity.
 We are currently re-developing our various schemes into a Single Equality Policy.

 The design of the swimming pool makes it difficult for a physically disabled child to use.
-However, should the need arise, grants are available to
+However, should the need arise, grants are available to fund appropriate adaptation.

-We endeavour to keep parents fully informed about their child's progress and welcome their co-operation in order to develop mutual support and encouragement.
+We endeavour to keep parents fully informed about their child's progress and welcome their cooperation in order to develop mutual support and encouragement.
 The inclusion team oversees all Inclusion and Special Educational Needs activities.

 Polegate School is a fairly modern building which is all on one level with wide doors enabling access by wheelchair users.
 We have a medical room with full disabled capacity.
-We are currently re-developing our various schemes into a Single Equality Policy.
+We are currently redeveloping our various schemes into a Single Equality Policy.
 The design of the swimming pool makes it difficult for a physically disabled child to use.
+However, should the need arise, grants are available to fund appropriate adaptation.

-We endeavour to keep parents fully informed about their child's progress and welcome their co-operation in order to develop mutual support and encouragement.
+We endeavour to keep parents fully informed about their child's progress and welcome their cooperation in order to develop mutual support and encouragement.
 The inclusion team oversees all Inclusion and Special Educational Needs activities.